raniaezzo/DrawingROIs/drawingSurfaceRetROISV1-V3.md

 # Repeated set up for drawing

-1. In the terminal, change directory and set variables
+1. In the bash terminal, change directory and set variables

 ```bash
 cd /path/to/pRF/subject/session/                    # path to where mgz files for eccentricity and polar maps are